 - Cost of towing and labor expenses

 Most professional drivers may buy a commercial umbrella policy to protect against huge liability claims and lawsuits.
 The commercial auto policy will cover you for the cost of repairing or replacing your vehicle when there is damage.
-So, you and your employees may claim for damages while using the vehicle for business purposes.
+So, you and your employees may claim damages while using the vehicle for business purposes.
 Each insurance company may calculate and provide coverage as per your specific criteria.
-Some of these factors include the size of your business, profile, and the number of vehicles that you use for the business etc. Every business may differ and insurers may consider all risk factors to give you adequate coverage.
+Some of these factors include the size of your business, profile, the number of vehicles that you use for the business, etc. Every business may differ and insurers may consider all risk factors to give you adequate coverage.